moneycle/moneycle.github.io/_posts/2015-12-09-the-30-30-withdrawal-strategy.markdown

 constant-percentage strategy but attempts to buffer the market variations by using shock-absorbing buffer.
 The name of the strategy comes from the withdrawal rate and buffer size.
-The basic idea of this strategy is that you move a fixed percentage of your portfolio (1/30) into a spending buffer each year, then you use take a fixed amount from that buffer (1/30) for monthly living expenses.
+The basic idea of this strategy is that you move a fixed percentage of your portfolio (1/30) into a spending buffer each year, then you take a fixed amount from that buffer (1/30) for monthly living expenses.

 <center><div markdown="1">